Copyright © 2013 by SUNY Oneonta

 Federal Perkins Student Loan Program: This loan program enables eligible students to borrow long term, low interest (5%) educational loans.
 Students may borrow up to $20,000 for undergraduate work and up to $40,000 for all graduate and undergraduate work combined.
 Students may borrow only $4,000 for each year of undergraduate study.
 Through use of the FAFSA and other supporting documents, the College selects the recipients for this program.
 Eligible students must be citizens or permanent residents of the United States and be enrolled half-time or more.

 For borrowers who received their first Perkins Loan after July 1, 1987, repayment begins nine months after termination of study.
 The student may have up to 10 years to repay the principal and interest depending on the amount borrowed.
 Deferment of payment may be secured if the student continues as a half-time matriculated student, obtains certain types of active military service, Peace Corps or VISTA service, or if the borrower becomes unemployed.
 Deferment provisions are explained during the Exit Interview.
 See the accompanying chart for a sample repayment schedule (at 5% interest).

-Federal Stafford Loan: Federal Stafford Loans are low interest loans the student borrows in their name.
-Students may apply for a subsidized or unsubsidized Stafford Loan by submitting a FAFSA.
+Federal Direct Subsidized/Unsubsidized Loan: Federal Loans are fixed interest loans the student borrows in their name.
+Students may apply for a subsidized or unsubsidized Direct Loan by submitting a FAFSA.
 The results of the need analysis form must be on file in the Financial Aid Office.
 First time borrowers will be emailed instructions on how to complete an electronic Master Promissory Note (MPN).
 When the loan is approved, the student will receive a notice of approval.